Baildon: Notable people

 and Austin Mitchell, Labour Member of Parliament (MP) for Great Grimsby from 1977 until 2015, was born in Baildon.
 The former wool merchant and RAF Officer Geoffrey Ambler was born in Baildon in 1904.

 Mountaineer Ian Clough was born in Baildon.

 After he was killed on an expedition to the Himalayan mountain Annapurna in 1970, Ian Clough Hall, a meeting-place and arts venue, was established in Baildon in his memory.

+The hall was demolished in late 2023; the site is destined to become a complex of private retirement flats but is currently not in use and is off limits to the public.

 In the 1960s, Clough and close friend Chris Bonington were known to have practised their climbing techniques on Baildon Bank – a 1,000 ft, 50 ft, ex-quarry rock-face that looks out towards Bradford.

 In 1962, Clough and Bonington were the first Britons to successfully scale the treacherous north face of the Eiger in the Swiss Alps.

 Ex-Yorkshire & England cricket captain Brian Close, born in nearby Rawdon, settled in the village, and died there in 2015 after a long battle with cancer.

 Ex-Yorkshire and England cricket fast bowler Matthew Hoggard, though originally from Pudsey, lived in Baildon for some years and was a member of Baildon Cricket Club.

 The explorer James Theodore Bent (1852–1897) spent his boyhood at Baildon House on Station Road.
 Family memorials are to be found in St John's church.
-Geoffrey Brindley, known locally as the Jesus Man of Bradford lived in Baildon until his death in 2015 and there were plans to erect a statue of him in the town.
+Geoffrey Brindley, known locally as the Jesus Man of Bradford lived in Baildon until his death in 2015, and there were plans to erect a statue of him in the town.